Selective Factor Extraction in High Dimensions: Applications

-\emph{Face data.} The Extended Yale Face Database B \citep{KCLee05,GeBeKr01} contains aligned and cropped face images of 38 subjects under 64 different illumination conditions (with the same frontal pose).
-We down-sampled images to $96\times 84$, each containing $8064$ pixels in total.
-Given a subject ID, a data matrix of size 64$\times$8064 can be formed from the associated facial images.

-PCA is widely used in face recognition to extract basis features, referred to as \textit{eigenfaces}, for dimension reduction and classification.
-Its rank value controls the number of eigenfaces.
-We set $r=30$ throughout this experiment, and focus on one subject, with $\mbox{ID}=22$.
-Some examples of his face images are shown in the top panel of Figure \ref{fig:yaleb-res1}.
+The Extended Yale Face Database B \citep{KCLee05,GeBeKr01} contains aligned and cropped face images of 38 subjects with the same frontal pose under 64 different illumination conditions.
+We down-sampled the images to $96\times 84$, each containing $8064$ pixels.
+Given a subject, a data matrix of size 64$\times$8064 can be formed from the associated images.
+In face recognition, principal component analysis is widely used to extract basis features, referred to as {eigenfaces}, the number of which is controlled by the rank.
+We set $r=30$ throughout this experiment and focus on the 22nd subject in the database, whose image examples are shown in the upper panel of Fig. \ref{fig:yaleb-res1}.
+Selective principal component analysis was performed in the hope of capturing regions of interest under different light source directions.
+As seen in the lower panel, some informative regions sensitive to illumination conditions, e.g., forehead and nose tip, were automatically detected.

-First, we would like to use SEL-PCA to capture some regions of interest under different light source directions (in azimuth and elevation angles).
-The middle panel gives a demonstration for $\mathfrak q=2400, 1200, 600, 200$ (left to right).
-Informative regions sensitive to different illumination conditions were automatically detected, such as the nose tip and forehead.